Business tips

 SEO focuses on optimizing a website to rank organically, which takes time but leads to sustainable, long-term traffic.
 Google Ads SEO, on the other hand, provides instant visibility by placing paid advertisements at the top of search results, but requires ongoing investment.

 The question is not just which one is better, but which one is the right fit for your business goals.
-This article breaks down the key differences, cost factors, and strategic advantages of SEO and PPC, helping you make the best marketing decision for 2025.
+This article breaks down the key differences, cost factors, and strategic advantages of SEO and PPC ads, helping you make the best marketing decision for 2025.
 Let’s dive in!

 SEO vs. Google Ads: Key Differences